Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

 • Website

-• Software and tools, like MedicareCENTER – if you work with an FMO like us that supplies valuable resources, such as this quoting and enrollment tool, that also provides value to your agents
+• Software and tools, like MedicareCENTER – if you work with an FMO like us that supplies valuable resources, such as this important tool for quoting and enrollment, that also provides value to your agents.

 Value Agency Owners Should Provide to LOAs (1)

-A person brand new to the business will have trouble making it on their own with no support system, and that's part of what makes becoming an LOA so attractive.
+A person brand new to the business will have trouble making it on their own with no support system, and that's part of why becoming an LOA is so attractive.

 The biggest drawback of the LOA model is that the agents you nurture and train can eventually leave you.
 After a while, they feel that if they leave, they can make more by going out on their own.